EduardoDuX/AppNativeBase/README.md

-# App made for a task i had in Mobile Programming
+# App made for a task i had in Mobile Programming class

 To run the app you can use it in expo, or try it out in [snack](https://snack.expo.io/@eduardux/trabalho-pdm)